Charlotte Grimm

-Charlotte Amalie "Lotte" Hassenpflug, née Grimm (10 March 1793 – 15 June 1833), was the sister of the Brothers Grimm (Jacob and Wilhelm) and their younger brother Ludwig.
+Charlotte Amalie "Lotte" Hassenpflug, née Grimm (10 March 1793 – 15 June 1833), was the sister of the sister of Jacob, Wilhelm and Ludwig Emil Grimm.

 Biography

 Charlotte Amalie Grimm, nicknamed Lotte, was the eighth of nine children born to Philipp and Dorothea Grimm; she was born 10 March 1793 in Steinau an der Straße.
 She was their only daughter and shared a close bond with her brothers Jacob and Wilhelm from a young age.

 1808 portrait of Charlotte Grimm by Ludwig Emil Grimm.

 She was fifteen years old when her mother died in 1808, making her the only remaining female family member.
 She had to run the household for the family until her marriage.
 The sudden responsibilities this entailed initially overwhelmed her, and during the immediate period after her mother's death, the siblings only managed to maintain family unity to a very limited extent.
 She would later receive written advice and financial support for running the household from her aunt, Henriette Philippine Zimmer, from Gotha.

 She then became a skilled hostess, such as when Friedrich Carl von Savigny visited Kassel in 1815 and when Annette von Droste-Hülshoff visited Kassel in 1818.

 Charlotte, Jacob, Wilhelm and Ludwig Emil Grimm formed a harmonious household from then on, which only ended when Charlotte left the shared household on the occasion of her marriage to Ludwig Hassenpflug in the summer of 1822.
 Only the departure of their sister apparently prompted Jacob and Wilhelm Grimm to consider their own marriage.